 The use of the airport is not restricted by aircraft type.
-Everything from powered parachute to light jet is welcome.
+Everything from powered parachute to light twin is welcome.
 Pilots are responsible for determining if the airport is suitable for their aircraft.

 Why don't you let anyone use the airport?

 The airport is supported by the assessment fees of the membership.
 Unlike many residential communities with an airstrip, we are not primarily an airpark.
 The vast majority of the membership are not pilots and don't necessarily see providing public aviation facilities as an appropriate use of their money.
 That being said, the pilot community at Lost Bridge is passionate and we would love to see more aviation enthusiasts come here to live.
 Land here is a real bargain and assessments are low for a lake resort area, so one way to use the airport with no hassle is to buy land here.
 You may just find you want to build a vacation or full time residence.